department-stockholm/svgsus/README.md

                            current directory if any <file>s are specified
 ```

-If no files are specified svgsus expects an SVG to be piped in using stdin.
-And
+If no files are specified svgsus expects an SVG to be piped in using stdin and
-if no `--output`-directory is specified svgsus will output to stdout.
+the formatted output will be piped to stdout.

 ### Library